Obstructive sleep apnea: Nocturnal enuresis

 Children with OSA also show a higher risk for nocturnal enuresis and it is hypothesized to be caused by an excessive production of urine, impaired performance of the bladder and urethra or an inability to suppress the nocturnal bladder contraction, due to a failure to arouse.
-The risk for nocturnal enuresis increases with the severity of the sleep-disordered breathing: the more respiratory events per hour of sleep, the higher is the risk for nocturnal enuresis.
-Obesity may also play a role as it is associated with OSA and with nocturnal diuresis (due to unhealthy diet).
+The risk for nocturnal enuresis increases with the severity of the sleep-disordered breathing: the more respiratory events per hour of sleep, the higher the risk for nocturnal enuresis.
+Obesity may also play a role, as it is associated with OSA and with nocturnal diuresis (due to an unhealthy diet).
 The interaction between OSA and obesity might thus result in nocturnal enuresis.
 Considering the high prevalence of nocturnal enuresis amongst children with sleep-disordered breathing, it is important to consider the latter in the differential diagnosis of nocturnal enuresis as the treatment of the sleep disorder might have a favourable therapeutic effect on the enuresis.
 For example, an adenotonsillectomy performed to reduce OSA has a positive impact on nocturnal enuresis.
-A study has shown that this surgery has 60–75% chance to resolve the nocturnal enuresis completely, and 80–85% chance to reduce its symptoms alongside others symptoms of OSA.
+A study has shown that this surgery has a 60–75% chance to resolve the nocturnal enuresis completely, and an 80–85% chance to reduce its symptoms alongside other symptoms of OSA.

+Stunted growth

+Untreated OSA in children can also lead to stunted growth.
+When sleep is disrupted in children who are still growing, there can be significant consequences.
+Human growth hormone (HGH) is secreted during the night, especially during deep, non-REM sleep.
+If this is disrupted, growth hormone secretion may be compromised; thus, growth may not occur normally, and children may become shorter than their peers.